Read Aloud Tips for Parents

 Stop during a story to…

-Don’t be afraid of those great picture books that have LOTS of words, just use a bookmark and treat it like a chapter book… go back to it later.
+Don’t be afraid of those great picture books that have lots of words; use a bookmark and treat it like a chapter book - go back to it later.

 When I taught 1st grade, parents often asked if they should stop reading to their kids, so the kids could get the practice they needed.